agnedil/Portfolio-Archive/README.md

-# Portfolio - partial repository of non-proprietory projects
+# Portfolio - partial non-proprietary repository

-**_Although I code every day, I don't push code to this public repository due the proprietory nature of my work.
-This repository contains some of non-proprietory projects divided into categories.
-The major ones include:_**
+**_Only non-proprietary projects and helper code used to implement these projects including:_**

 ### NLP
 (Python)

-* Text classification solutions using Word2vec, sci-Kit learn, Metapy and a number of other tools

-* Document similarity solution for a large collection of documents to search for dulplicated, near-duplicates, and versions of documents

-* Batchers sending multiple REST API calls to a text mining engine (to test a docment classification model, extract key words from text, parse log files)
+* Word embeddings including contextual embeddings

-* Word sense disambiguation for conversation analysis
+* NLU playground for word sense disambiguation for conversation analysis

 * Sentiment classifier for customer reviews

 * Custom part-of-speech tagger

-* Comprehensive Customer Review Analysis Consisting of 7 Distinct Steps From Topic Modeling To Web App
+* Text classification solutions using Word2vec, sci-Kit learn, Metapy and a number of other tools

+* Document similarity solution for a large collection of documents to search for duplicates, near-duplicates, and versions of documents

+* Batchers sending multiple REST API calls to a text mining engine (to test a document classification model, extract key words from text, parse log files)

+* Comprehensive customer review analysis consisting of 7 distinct steps from topic modeling to a web app

-* Information Extraction from a Large AWS Public Dataset of Material Safety Data Sheets For Subsequent Use in Safety Recommendations
+* Information extraction from a large AWS public dataset of material safety data sheets for subsequent use in industrial safety recommendations

-* Apache Storm Topologies for NLP
+* Apache storm topologies for NLP

-* Topic Modeling
+* Topic modeling

 ### Machine Learning
 (Python and R):